 What amazed me most was the thoughtful approach to planting the rows of the famous Italian Cypress trees and zoning numerous farm fields.
 Rounded hills, umbrella pines and single farmhouses are all part of the landscape you’ll never forget.

 The best time to visit Val d’Orcia area is May when the local temperatures are most comfortable without getting too cold or too warm.

 Pienza Strategic Location in Tuscany

 Pienza is conveniently located in Tuscany right between two of the most famous medieval castle towns in Italy called Montalcino and Montepulciano.

 Strategic location makes it a great place to stay while exploring this part of the region with its small neighboring towns.
 It will take about half an hour to get to Montalcino which is the birth place of the most famous Italian red wine called Brunello di Montalcino.
 Driving 20 minutes the opposite direction from Pienza will take you to Montepulciano, the home town of another great Tuscan wine called Vino Nobile di Montepulciano.

-Our Pienza Hotel: Arca di Pienza
+Pienza Hotels: Our Stay at Arca di Pienza

 We decided to stay at the hotel called Arca di Pienza located on the main road near the entrance to the old town.
 It had all traditional amenities for 95 Euros per night including breakfast.